mossadnik/json_tabulator/README.md

 A simple query language for extracting tables from JSON-like objects.

-Working with tabular data is much easier than working with nested documents. json-tables helps to extract tables from JSON-like objects in a simple, declarative manner.
+Working with tabular data is much easier than working with nested documents. json_tabulator helps to extract tables from JSON-like objects in a simple, declarative manner.
 All further processing is left to the many powerful tools that exist for working with tables, such as Spark or Pandas.

 ## Installation